ainfanzon/MariaDB_examples/README.md

 ## Installation Process

+1. Create a directory < $INSTALL_DIR>.
+Download the project and create the directory tree described above.
+   IMPORTANT: Make sure this directory is shared.
+This is required to access all the files from the container
-1. Build the docker images - The README.md inside the docker_images explains how to create the docker images
+2. Build the docker images - The README.md inside the docker_images explains how to create the docker images.
+3. Execute the democtl zsh script to launch the solution you want to test.
+Make sure the script is executable.
+The syntax is

+   $ ./democtl -s <solution> -d <feature to test> -a <action>

+     -s <solution>.
+Is the directory name that holds the solution.
+The available solutions are maxscl, mdbax or mdbtx -d <feature to test>.
+Is the directory name that holds the test script.
+For example failover, etc.
+     -a <action>.
+Posible actions are start|stop|reset